ramomar/alarmapp-firmware/README.md

 - Can work with or without the network (code uses own thread).

 ### TODO
-- Add a matrix keypad for offline activation/deactivation of the system.
+- Add logic for a matrix keypad for offline activation/deactivation of the system.

 ### Project organization